Define your target machine to run on¶

 # Defining the stop criterion with a metric (MSE in this case)

-@acl.as_stop_criterion(metric_name='mean_squared_error_mse', threshold=0.1)
+@acl.as_stop_criterion(metric_name=MEAN_SQUARED_ERROR_MSE, threshold=0.1)

-def check_mse(*args):
+async def check_mse(*args):

 Warning